Noel "Razor" Smith: Writing career

-Whilst in Borstal, Smith tried to escape and assaulted a night watchman but was captured and thrown into a punishment block.
+While in Borstal, Smith tried to escape and assaulted a night watchman but was captured and thrown into a punishment block.
 He was allowed one book a day, and as he was not able to read he would use this book as a football.
 When he explained this to a Catholic priest, the priest would bring him easy-reading books and through this he became an avid reader.
 He quickly began to read books that he felt were not good, and felt he could write better.

 In HMP Dartmoor, he tried writing and entered a short story competition and came second.
 Writing gave him the education to make written complaints, which he found to be more successful than violence.
 While on release in 1997 he met author Will Self at a dinner party.
 In 1999, he sent Self a short story that he had written, and was told that nothing would happen until he decided to change his criminal ways.
 Smith was further encouraged to change his ways after his son Joe died, and following this applied to HMP Grendon.
 This led to him writing A Rusty Gun.